How would you like to make a cute little appliqued tree owl pillow? This is a fast and easy tutorial that takes no time at all to make.

 - 2/3 yard of green batik for the border and backing

-- small amount of fusible for the appliqe
+- Small amount of fusible for the applique

 - 17 inch square of muslin